 Lupus occurs when your immune system attacks healthy tissue in your body.
 It's likely that lupus results from a combination of your genetics and your environment.
 It appears that people with an inherited predisposition for lupus may develop the disease when they come into contact with something in the environment that can trigger lupus.
 The cause for lupus in most cases, however, is unknown.
 Some potential triggers include:

 Factors that may increase your risk of lupus include:

 Inflammation caused by lupus can affect many areas of your body, including your:

 Preparing for your appointment

-You're likely to start by seeing your family doctor or primary care provider.
+You're likely to start by seeing your family doctor or primary care provider, but he or she may refer you to specialist in the diagnosis and treatment of arthritis and other inflammatory joint conditions (rheumatologist).
 Because the symptoms of lupus can mimic so many other health problems, you may need patience while waiting for a diagnosis.
 Your doctor must rule out a number of other illnesses before diagnosing lupus.

 What you can do